TcMenu/tcmenu-examples-starters/java/embedControlJavaFx/README.md

 ## Building a packaged version

 The below will produce you a package that can be used on most platforms supported by Java.
 It will use the [Java SDK jpackage tool](https://docs.oracle.com/en/java/javase/21/docs/specs/man/jpackage.html) to build a native image that can be installed onto a user system.

+From the command line you can use Apache Maven to do the build.
+Simply `mvn clean install` in this directory will build the app into the `target` directory.

 ### Building the embedCONTROLFx desktop UI for Windows